 “I’ve always been connected to horticulture – in my youth, I went to work for a local garden centre one summer, but stayed for five years and worked my way up.
 I’d watch Landscapers rock up in their trucks, get their plants and go off to do interesting projects.
 I wanted to do that too, so I set up my own landscaping business which I ran for nine years.
 Then I became a manager for five years at a local independent garden centre, then I went into teaching and taught horticulture in prisons and colleges for three years.”

 Plugging the skills gap

-In a bid to address the skills shortage, YMCA Training and BALI are currently rolling out the Level 2 Horticulture Operative Apprenticeship around the country which covers core, essential skills for any would-be landscaper.
+In a bid to address the skills shortage, Central YMCA and BALI are currently rolling out the Level 2 Horticulture Operative Apprenticeship around the country which covers core, essential skills for any would-be landscaper.
 BALI has also just launched a more senior Level 3 Horticulture Supervisor Apprenticeship qualification for apprentices who aspire to leadership roles with more responsibility.

 Employers also need to do their part

 The other challenge is convincing employers to make the most of their apprenticeship levy before they lose it and have the confidence to take on apprentices.
 Steve believes that due to pre-conceived ideas of how previous apprenticeship schemes have operated in the past, take-up has been slow:

 “This time, the government wants to give back control to the employer so they can decide for themselves how the apprenticeship will work, who they will take on and what training provider they will use.
 This is great in some ways, but not all employers understand it.
 If they don’t understand it, they are less likely to take it up.
 In reality, it’s actually not that complicated and employers need to understand the value of having an apprentice.”